 Delirium is a neurocognitive disorder characterized by impairments in attention and awareness (reduced orientation to the environment), as well as other cognitive disturbances (e.g., in memory, language, or perception).
 Symptoms develop acutely and tend to fluctuate throughout the day.
-Delirium occurs most commonly in elderly patients and is typically secondary to another medical condition or polypharmacy.
+Delirium occurs most commonly in older patients and is typically secondary to another medical condition or polypharmacy.
+As delirium is common in critically ill patients, prevention is also part of .
 Although delirium is a reversible confusional state, it warrants urgent medical attention because it may be the first sign of serious underlying disease.
 Management of delirium focuses on treating the underlying illness and providing supportive care until the confusion resolves.
 Antipsychotic medications may be used to manage agitation if other measures fail.

 - Delirium: a syndrome of acute confusion characterized by fluctuations in awareness, cognition, and attention, that fulfills the diagnostic criteria (e.g., DSM-5 or “Confusion assessment method” criteria)

 - Subsyndromal delirium: proposed term for patients with clinical features of delirium that do not fulfill the criteria for a delirium diagnosis.